justin-capalbo/dont-play-kittens-game/README.md

 _*** In the code, there's a typo causing compendiums to be called `compediums` - this is intentional and is not a bug in the script!_

 ### Trade

+Here are some useful functions that do some assisted trading.

 #### Trade to cap titanium